Why Google Web Fonts aren’t really open source

 The idea that open-source contributors work for free is one of the most persistent and insidious myths of open source.
 Insidious because it’s the preferred tool of companies who want to harvest the benefits of open source without assuming its burdens.

-Here, it’s not in Google’s interest to reveal the boring reality — Google benefits from Google Web Fonts — because it would dampen the enthusiasm of the designers who contribute fonts for little to no money.
+Here, it’s not in Google’s interest to reveal the boring reality—Google benefits from Google Fonts—because it would dampen the enthusiasm of the designers who contribute fonts for little to no money.

 In the design world, there’s a well-known swindle where a prestigious but stingy client says “I wish I could pay you, but I don’t have the budget.
 How about you let me use your work for free?
 I know it’ll be great exposure for you, and lead to paying work.”
 In truth, it’s not, and it won’t.
-Designer Jessica Hische aptly calls this “the most toxic line of bullshit anyone will ever feed you.”
-Why?
-Because it’s just good-natured grifting, an exploitation of the weaker by the stronger.
+Rather, it’s just good-natured grifting, an exploitation of the weaker by the stronger.
 Nevertheless, it works, because there will always be designers hungry enough to believe that they don’t have other choices.

 How can Google do better?
 One model is to pay market rates for type-design services and then release the results under an open license.
 This was the model for the Droid fonts, made by Monotype Imaging.
 It would be an improvement, but not especially open-source in spirit.